 - Color: black

-- K816: Durable bike tire with a strong side.
+- K816: Durable bike tire with a strong sidewall.
 On this 26 inch diameter, you will be able to perform extremely well as it grabs hold of the ground without any compromise.
-The 26 x 2.1 size can be used on all types of MTBs.
-The 816 can be used on kids’ and BMX bikes too.
+The 2.1 size can be used on all types of MTBs, along with kids’ and BMX bikes.

 - Wire Bead: A steel wire has been woven thin for this tire so that it can be the attachment interface between the rim and Kenda 816 tire.

 We bought the Kenda 816 tire to replace our original WTB rear tire.
-We resorted to measuring their width using a measuring scale ( thanks to a previous experience) and found the measured width to correspond to the specified width of 2.1 inches.
-They allowed us to ride better and were a perfect fit for our rims.
-No matter what we were doing during the test runs- bombing, gliding, or climbing- we were always confident thanks to this tire.
-Just because we were able to do it is why we took many fast turns at high velocity.
+We resorted to measuring their width using a measuring scale ( thanks to several outspoken members of the cycling community who said that they found the K816 to have lower internal width than specified by the manufacturer ) and found the measured width to correspond to the specified width of 2.1 inches.
+They allowed us to ride better and were a perfect fit to our rims.
+No matter what we were doing during the test runs- bombing, gliding, or climbing- we were always confident thanks to this 26 inch tire.
+Just because we were able to do so is why we took many fast turns at high velocity.
 Installation was relatively simple too.
 The bead of the steel wire did not need to be folded back.
-On damp grass, the tire grabbed really well, and the tire held up its shape beautifully.
+On damp grass, the tire grabbed really well, and held up its shape beautifully.